The best Micro Four Thirds lenses

 If you only want to bring one lens with you on your vacation, here are my three recommendations from Olympus:

 - The 12-200mm f/3.5-6.3: this is a second possibility, half the price of the fixed aperture (f/4) model above and a bit lighter.
 However, you clearly lose brightness, especially at the end of the zoom with a small aperture at f/6.3.
-You will however gain in focal length with a 400mm equivalent in FF.
+You will however gain in focal length with a 400mm equivalent on full-frame.
 For those who want to shoot wildlife on vacation, this is a good choice!

 - Finally, the last possibility is the 14-150mm f/4-5.6 II.
 This is clearly a good balance between the two lenses mentioned above.
 The aperture is brighter on this telephoto lens but you lose slightly in focal length.
-This lens is tropicalized, quite light (440g), but a bit of a shame for the plastic construction.
+This lens is weather-sealed, quite light (440g), but a bit of a shame for the plastic construction.
 Finally, it remains the cheapest of the three lenses if you are limited in budget.

 1 - Panasonic 12-35mm f/2.8 II + 35-100mm f/2.8 II

 This is the equivalent at Olympus of the 12-40mm + 40-140mm package.
-The difference is that this telephoto lens is limited to only 100mm, which remains a bit short in my opinion for traveling.
+The difference is that this telephoto lens is limited to only 100mm, which remains a bit short in my opinion for travel.
 But if you are looking for a telephoto lens with a large aperture, the choice is limited at Panasonic.
 Nevertheless, this combo has the advantage of being lighter and more compact than the Olympus one, especially thanks to the 35-100mm.

 The Panasonic Lumix GX Vario 12-35 mm f/2.8 II ASPH Power OIS, the best transtandard on the road!